streamblocks/streamblocks-platforms/README.md

 ### 1. Getting started

-The StreamBlocks dataflow compiler offers code-generation for multicore generic platform and FPGAs through HLS (high-level synthesis).
-Currently the StreamBlocks platforms are under heavy development.
+The StreamBlocks dataflow compiler offers code-generation for multicore generic platforms and FPGAs through High-level synthesis.
+This repository contains the backends of the StreamBlocks-tycho dataflow compiler.
+Currently this repository is under heavy development.

 To use the StreamBlocks Platforms first you need to compile and install StreamBlocks-Tycho compiler [streamblocks-tycho](https://github.com/streamblocks/streamblocks-tycho/blob/master/README.md).